w3c/wai-aria-practices/ARIA/apg/patterns/feed/feed-pattern.md

       <section id="about">
         <h2>About This Pattern</h2>
         <p>
-          A <a href="#feed" class="role-reference">feed</a> is a section of a page that automatically loads new sections of content as the user scrolls.
+          A <a href="https://w3c.github.io/aria/#feed" class="role-reference">feed</a> is a section of a page that automatically loads new sections of content as the user scrolls.
-          The sections of content in a feed are presented in <a href="#article" class="role-reference">article</a> elements.
+          The sections of content in a feed are presented in <a href="https://w3c.github.io/aria/#article" class="role-reference">article</a> elements.
           So, a feed can be thought of as a dynamic list of articles that often appears to scroll infinitely.
         </p>
         <p>